erifo/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: January 12th, 2021
+**Today's Progress:** Continued with the [Emblem Clone](https://github.com/erifo/emblem-clone).
+Implemented grid movement for the player and collision detection for walls and impassable terrain.
+Also some crude sprite import and rendering for the player.

+**Thoughts:** Prototyping is so much quicker with Python.
+I feel like my ideas get from thought to working code quick enough that I may as well not be typing at all.
+Was really tired when I wrote the sprite usage, so gotta clean that up before I continue.

 ### Day 3: January 11th, 2021
 **Today's Progress:** Completely stuck on how to make my exe run independently from Code::Blocks.
 Static linking causes 50+ build errors of "undefined reference to ___________".
 Searching for others with similar past issues has not helped, and I am mentally tired of not being able to just write some code already.
 Scrapped the idea of C++ and instead worked on separating my old [Maze Constructor](https://github.com/erifo/maze-constructor) into logic and graphics.
 Also begun writing a pygame clone of [Fire Emblem](https://github.com/erifo/emblem-clone)!